ocaml/ocaml.org/data/books/think-ocaml-how-to-think-like-a-functional-programmer.md

 This book is a work in progress.
 It is an introductory programming textbook based on the OCaml language.
-It is a modified version of Think Python by Allen Downey.
+It is a modified version of *Think Python*, by Allen Downey.
 It is intended for newcomers to programming and also those who know some programming but want to learn programming in the function-oriented paradigm, or those who simply want to learn OCaml.